Headline risk

 Tasks

 - 1. Cook the exact number of items ordered by each customer, working on several different orders simultaneously.
-AI 0%
+AI use: 0%

 - 4. Prepare specialty foods, such as pizzas, fish and chips, sandwiches, or tacos, following specific methods that usually require short preparation time.
-AI 0%
+AI use: 0%

 - 5. Read food order slips or receive verbal instructions as to food required by patron, and prepare and cook food according to instructions.
-AI 0%
+AI use: 0%

 Technologies